harryzhu626/giv/README.md

 3. hide subcategories, e.g. hide claymore from weapon axis or 4 stars from rarity axis
 4. hover mouse over icon for more information and wiki link
 5. language options EN & CN
+6. some kind of analytics, e.g. 4/5 star ratios in each element comparison.

 Character data store in json
 Id: